ericniebler/stl2/ext/proxy/Dxxxx.md

 assert(&x.second == &vs[0]);
 ```

-The `zip` view's iterator's reference type is an rvalue `pair` object, but the `pair` holds lvalue references to the elements of the underlying sequences.
+The `zip` view's iterator's reference type is a prvalue `pair` object, but the `pair` holds lvalue references to the elements of the underlying sequences.
 This proxy reference type exposes more of the fundamental problems with proxies than does `vector<bool>`, so it will be used in the proceeding discussion.

 ### Permutable proxy iterators